Beryllium Market Size and Share

 Beryllium is a hard, light, silver-grey metal with chemical properties similar to aluminum.
 It is brittle at room temperature.
 It is used to make strong alloys and finds application in industrial components, aerospace and defense, electronics, etc.

 The beryllium market is segmented by product type, end-user industry, and geography.
 By product type, the market is segmented into alloys, metals, ceramics, and other product types.
-By end-user industry, the market is segmented into industrial components, automotive, healthcare, aerospace and defense, oil and gas, electronics and telecommunications, and other end-user industries.
-The report covers the market sizes and forecasts for the global beryllium market in 27 countries across major regions.
-For each segment, the market sizing and forecasts are done based on volume in tons.
+By end-user industry, the market is segmented into industrial components, automotive, healthcare, aerospace and defense, oil and gas and other energy, electronics and telecommunications, and other end-user industries.
+The report covers the market sizes and forecasts for the global beryllium market in 16 countries across major regions.
+For each segment, the market sizing and forecasts are done based on volume (Tons).

 By Product Type